reslp/phylociraptor/docs/introduction/about.rst

 * It automatically downloads genomes available on NCBI and combines them with additional specified genomes provided by the user.
 * It identifies single-copy orthologs for a set of genomes (locally provided or downloaded automatically).
 * It creates alignments for single-copy genes.
-* It allows to trim alignments and filter orthologous genes.
+* It allows to trim and filter alignments in various ways.
 * It calculates gene-trees for each alignment.
 * It creates a species tree from gene-trees using ASTRAL.
 * It creates Neighbor-Joining trees using quicktree.
+* It calculates the best substitution model for single-gene alignments.
 * It automatically produces all input and runs iqtree and raxml to create concatenated Maximum-Likelihood phylogenies.
-* It provides extensive reports for each analysis step.
+* It provides extensive reports for each analysis step combined in a single HTML file which can be viewed in a Web Browser.
 * Most steps are highly parallelized and it is possible to get from a list of hundreds of taxa to a phylogenomic tree in a few days.

 ---------------------------------------------